fab-jul/imgcomp-cvpr/README.md

 ## Training

-If you want to train on the ImageNet data set as described in the paper, follow the steps below (_Prepare ImageNET_).
+If you want to train on the ImageNet dataset as described in the paper, follow the steps below (_Prepare ImageNET_).
 After doing this, you can pass `--dataset_train imgnet_train --dataset_test imgnet_test` to `train.py` (make sure you set `$RECORDS_ROOT` for this, see below).
 Otherwise, set `--dataset_train` and `--dataset_test`